 If you want to increase the time that users spend on your site, certainly boost your website speed.
 How?
 In addition to the above-mentioned optimization activities, you also should refactor the code, choose a reliable hosting server, use Full Page Cache, and make a few other changes.
 You can also use a lazy loading optimization technique.
 It helps reduce the page weight by first only loading the non-critical content that a user sees immediately without scrolling.
 Only when they start to scroll down, the remaining content is loaded.

 We implemented this technique while working on a Shopify project.
 Through implementation of this method, we reduced the webpage weight to 18%.
 Consequently, website performance doubled and time spent visiting the site increased by 70 sec.

-- Another way to optimize website speed is by using accelerated mobile pages or AMP.
+Another way to optimize website speed is by using accelerated mobile pages (AMP).
 The technology is welcomed by Google as websites that have AMPs are ranked higher in the search engines.
 Moreover, such pages are compatible with almost all browsers, can load five times faster, and reduce bounce rate.
 Implementing this technology into our client’s website resulted in a 136% improvement in website performance.

-In this article, we’ve reviewed the best KPIs for e-commerce websites that will help you monitor your brand’s success in marketing and sales.
+In this article, we’ve reviewed the best KPIs for e-commerce websites including KPIs for sales and marketing that will help you monitor your brand’s success.
 Some indicators may be vital for your e-commerce company, some of them are less critical.
 Their priority and value are closely tied to your industry, strategy, and objectives.